FindMySchool LogoFindMySchool

 Notting Hill context.
 The school serves one of London's most expensive postcodes.
 The community is diverse, but the cost of living in the area means many families have significant resources.
 While the school is inclusive and welcoming, the surrounding context shapes peer culture and family expectations.

 Thomas Jones Primary School delivers what every parent wants: exceptional teaching, outstanding results, genuine care, and a community where children flourish.
-The 1st ranking in England is not an accident but the product of sustained excellence in leadership, teaching, and culture.
+Its 55th ranking in England for primary academic outcomes is the product of sustained excellence in leadership, teaching, and culture.
 This is a school that proves state education at its best rivals anything the independent sector offers.

 Best suited to families fortunate enough to live within the tiny catchment who value academic rigour paired with warmth and creativity.
 Children here are challenged intellectually, supported pastorally, and encouraged to become curious, confident learners.
 The main challenge is securing a place.
 For those who do, the education is exceptional.

 Outstanding.
-Ofsted awarded the top rating, and the school ranks 1st in England for primary outcomes (FindMySchool ranking).
-In 2024, 94% of pupils met expected standards in reading, writing, and mathematics, with 72% achieving the higher standard, compared to England averages of 62% and 8% respectively.
+Ofsted awarded the top rating, and the school ranks 55th in England for primary outcomes (FindMySchool ranking).
+In the current 2025 dataset, 90% of pupils met expected standards in reading, writing, and mathematics, with 30% achieving the higher standard.

-Applications for Reception entry are made through Kensington and Chelsea Council by 15 January for September admission.
+Applications for Reception entry are made through Kensington and Chelsea Council by 15 January 2027 for September 2027 admission.
 Places are allocated strictly by distance from the school gates after looked-after children and those with EHCPs.
-The school is heavily oversubscribed, with 7.4 applications per place in 2024.
+The school is heavily oversubscribed, so families should check the current admissions policy and realistic distance information carefully.

 There is no formal catchment boundary.
 Distance from the school gates determines allocation.
-With 207 applications for 28 places in 2024, only families living extremely close have realistic chances.
+Only families living extremely close have realistic chances in many years.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Yes.
 Breakfast club runs from 7:45am, and after-school club operates until 6pm.
 Both are available at modest cost and provide supervised care with healthy food and activities.